fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_overview.md

 # FIXM Encoding Guidance - `fx:Flight`

 This section describes general encoding guidance for FIXM Core's `fx:Flight` package that is always applicable, whatever the implementation context.
-Click on the packages, classes or properties below to open the corresponding encoding guidance.
+Click on the packages, classes, or properties below to open the corresponding encoding guidance.
 Alternatively, you can use the Search box in the side bar to find relevant user manual entries.

 *Note: links are provided below only when encoding guidance is available.
-The FIXM User Manual is being gradually enriched to cover all FIXM Core properties.*
+The FIXM User Manual is being gradually enriched to provide guidance for all FIXM Core content.*

 ---
 Package [`fx:Aircraft`]